 Bradley Saenger, CPA became our Chief Financial Officer in February 2016.
 Mr. Saenger has worked for us since May 2014, as the Director of Accounting (May 2014 - December 2015) and VP of Accounting (January 2016 - February 2016).
 Between June 2013 and March 2014, Mr. Saenger worked for Shire Pharmaceuticals as a consultant in the financial analyst research and development group.
 Since November 2015, Mr. Saenger has been a director of Tonix Pharma Holdings Limited.
 Between February 2013 and May 2013, Mr. Saenger worked for Stewart Health Care System as a financial consultant.
 Between October 2011 and December 2012, Mr. Saenger was an Associate Director of Accounting at Vertex Pharmaceuticals, Inc. Between January 2005 and September 2011, Mr. Saenger worked for Alere Inc., as a Manager of Corporate Accounting and Consolidations (2007 - 2011) and Manager of Financial Reporting (2005 - 2006).
-Mr. Saenger also worked for PricewaterhouseCoopers LLP, Shifren Hirsowitz, public accountants and auditors in Johannesburg, South Africa, Investec Bank in Johannesburg, South Africa and Norman Sifris and Company, public accountants and auditors in Johannesburg.
-South Africa, Mr. Saenger received his Bachelor's and Honors' degrees in Accounting Science from the University of South Africa.
-Mr. Saenger is a Chartered Accountant in South Africa and a Certified Public Accountant in the Commonwealth of Massachusetts.
+Mr. Saenger also worked for PricewaterhouseCoopers LLP, Shifren Hirsowitz, public accountants and auditors in Johannesburg, South Africa, Investec Bank in Johannesburg, South Africa and Norman Sifris and Company, public accountants and auditors in Johannesburg, South Africa and Accountant in South Africa and a Certified Public Accountant in the Commonwealth of Massachusetts.

 Gregory Sullivan, MD became our Chief Medical Officer on June 3, 2014 and our Secretary in March 2017.
 Prior to becoming our Chief Medical Officer, he served on our Scientific Advisory Board since October 2010, and had also provided ad hoc consulting services.
 Previously, Dr. Sullivan had been a member of the faculty of Columbia University since July 1999, where he served as an Assistant Professor of Psychiatry in the Department of Psychiatry at Columbia University Medical Center (CUMC) until June 2014.
 Between June 1997 and August 2014, Dr. Sullivan maintained a part-time psychiatry practice.
 He served as a Research Scientist at the New York State Psychiatric Institute (NYSPI) from December 2006 to June 2014.
 He also served as a member of the Institutional Review Board of the NYSPI from January 2009 to June 2014.
-As Principal Investigator on several human studies of PTSD, Dr. Sullivan has administered the recruitment, biological assessments, treatment, and safety of participants with PTSD in clinical trials of the disorder.
-He has published more than 50 articles and chapters on research topics ranging from stress and anxiety disorders to abnormal serotonin receptor expression in depression, PTSD and panic disorder.
+As Principal Investigator and Co-Investigator on several human studies of PTSD, Dr. Sullivan has administered the recruitment, biological assessments, treatment, and safety of participants with PTSD in clinical trials of the disorder.
+He has published more than 50 articles and chapters on research topics ranging from stress and anxiety disorders denormal serotonin receptor expression in depression, PTSD and panic disorder.
 He is a recipient of grants from the National Institute of Mental Health (NIMH), the Anxiety Disorders Association of America, NARSAD, the Dana Foundation, and the American Foundation for Suicide Prevention.
 Dr. Sullivan received a BA in Biology from the University of California, Berkeley, and received his MD from the College of Physicians & Surgeons at Columbia University.
 He completed his residency training in psychiatry at CUMC, and then a two-year NIMH-sponsored research fellowship in anxiety and affective disorders before joining the faculty at Columbia.